IBM/istio101/workshop/exercise-1/README.md

     bx plugin install container-service -r Bluemix
     ```

 4. To verify that the plug-in is installed properly, run `bx plugin list`.
-The Kubernetes Service plug-in is displayed in the results as `container-service`.
+The Container Service plug-in is displayed in the results as `container-service`.

-5. Initialize the Kubernetes Service plug-in and point the endpoint to your region.
+5. Initialize the Container Service plug-in and point the endpoint to your region.
 For example when prompted, enter `5` for `us-east`.
     ```bash
     $ bx cs region-set
     Choose a region: